Must Win Jackpots: How Do Daily Jackpots Work & Are They Still Random?

 If every must win jackpot at every online casino applied the same technology in the interests of fairness, does this mean that triggers are rigged, or simply backed up with enough intelligence to do a fair job?

-The upshot is that, just like in football where it only a takes a second to score a goal, you can apply the same logic to winning a ‘must win’ jackpot.
+The upshot is that, just like in football where it only a takes a second to score a goal even if the player has just come on as a sub, you can apply the same logic to winning a ‘must win’ jackpot.
+Anyone can bag it.